What Is FSBO? And Is It A Good Idea?

-Many people are deceived into thinking that they can save money and sell their house easily on their own thanks to FSBO websites.
-These websites help you list your house for sale on your own instead of listing through an agent.
-After your home gets listed on their site, people will contact you, see your house and sometimes you’ll find a buyer.
+Many people think they can save money and sell their house easily on their own, thanks to FSBO websites.
+FSBO stands for “For Sale By Owner,” and these websites help you list your house for sale on your own instead of listing exclusively through a real estate agent.
+Your home will appear on these sites, people will contact you, see your house, and make you an offer.

 What does FSBO mean?